Convergence Analysis of Alternating Projection Method for Nonconvex Sets

 \subsection{Convergence rate}

 \Cref{thm:main convergence} reveals that the sequence $\{(\vx_k,\vy_k)\}$ is convergent.
 Given the explicit KL exponent $\theta$ in \Cref{lem:KL}, we can have the convergence rate concerning how fast the sequence $\{(\vx_k,\vy_k)\}$ converges to its limit point.
-We note that the connection between convergence rate and the KL exponent $\theta$ has been populated exploited in \cite{attouch2009convergence,attouch2010proximal,bolte2014proximal}.
-The following result establishes the convergence rate for the sequence $\{\vy_k\}$ based on the explicit KL exponent $\theta$. \begin{thm} (convergence rate) Suppose the sequence $\{\vz_k=(\vx_k,\vy_k)\}$ is generated by \Cref{alg:APM} and converges to a critical point $\vz^\star=(\vx^\star,\vy^\star)$, and assume the function $f$ obeys the KL property with the KL exponent $\theta$ at this critical point $\vz^\star$.
-Then we have \begin{enumerate}[(i)] \item if $\theta = 0$, $\{\vz_k\}$ converges to $\vz^\star$ in a finite step. \item if $\theta \in (0,\frac{1}{2}]$, then there exist a $0<\rho<1$, $\widetilde{c}>0$ and a positive integer $\widetilde k$ such that
+We note that the connection between convergence rate and the KL exponent $\theta$ has been populated and exploited in \cite{attouch2009convergence,attouch2010proximal,bolte2014proximal}.
+The following result establishes the convergence rate for the sequence $\{(\vx_k,\vy_k)\}$ based on the explicit KL exponent $\theta$.